defective-origin/dashboard/client/generator/README.md

 			- index.tsx
 		- index.ts

-	- shared/ - contains code that can be moved to package(npm) [outdated]

-	- visual|widgets/ - contains components for CMS (in most cases It must be adapter component.
+	- widgets/ - contains components for CMS (in most cases It must be adapter component.
 You should create CMSAdapter and CMSContainer)

 	- features/ - the same structure as in app but is used for feature flag.
 After feature flag implementation All feature code should be merged/should be sorted files into app files